Offbeatmammal/ec_map/README.md

 Changes are currently largely driven by my direct users, but happy to accept changes/improvements of course!

 *Currently planning:*
-- visual distinction between 'dispatched' and 'on scene'
 - lots of code tidy-up (most of this was written sat in race control during an event!)

 *Considering:*